The pleasure of writing: crafting celluloid20.09.2021

 The story of celluloid began at the end of the 19th century thanks to an English chemist who, following his intuition, created a semi-synthetic material.
 Alexander Parkes‘ Parkesine was later better known as Xylonite.
 A few years later, the baton was passed to the Hyatts, the American brothers who patented the formula for cellulose nitrate, the first form of celluloid as we know it today.
 The initial aim of this new material was to replace the ivory used to make billiard balls, but the result was an unexpected success in dentistry.

 The 20th century was definitely the golden age of celluloid.
-This plastic material, known in the technical jargon as cellulose acetate was prized for its flame-retardant properties and used in the construction of aeroplanes and cinema film.
+This plastic material used in the construction of aeroplanes and cinema film.
 In the 1940s, however, with the great success of plastic resins, celluloid was abandoned by commercial pen manufacturers, while it continued to be chosen by the most prestigious brands for the creation of limited edition fountain pens.

 The Asia Collection

 Visconti is one of the historic brands that have kept the tradition of celluloid pens alive.
 The Asia collection is a perfect example of how this material can be both expressive and functional.
 The inspiration for this limited edition fountain pen comes from the inseparable bond between man and nature in the Asian philosophy.